 Encounter epics by firelight, the musings of shipwrecked warriors, wild ideas, gravity-defying Satyrs and an explosion of Balkan brass, as we enter a world where humans are the playthings of the gods.

 Midas with his golden touch, Artemis the wild huntress, Orpheus in the Underworld, Atalanta raised by a bear, Odysseus trying to get home.
 This is a one-day extravaganza of stories, jesters, words, music & a stunning venue in beautiful countryside.

 Whether you know nothing, or lots, about Greek mythology, or have only ever encountered them in their censored childhood guise, this will be a feast for your imagination!
 Come and do it like they do on Mount Olympus…

 12noon: Site open - Lunch in the company of Satyrs!

 Bring your own picnic lunch.
 Enjoy the site.
-And let yourself be entertained by a pair of tumbling, juggling, leaping, prancing Satyrs, by leading street theatre and circus company Acrojou.
+And let yourself be entertained by a pair of tumbling, leaping, prancing Satyrs, by leading street theatre and circus company Acrojou.

 2pm – 4pm (with interval): Metamorphoses – performance storytelling by Hugh Lupton & Daniel Morden